Learn how freelancing in Nepal works in 2026: legal setup, PAN registration, taxes, invoices, foreign payments, and platforms like Flexhire.

 Stay an individual (recommended for most).
 Registering with a PAN is quick, affordable, and doesn't require minimum capital.
 The main downside is that you're personally responsible for any business debts.
 For most freelancers, it's the easiest option and allows you to use the 5% flat tax on eligible foreign income.

 Form a company (only if you need to).
-A private limited company gives you limited liability but comes with more paperwork, annual audits, higher costs, and a 25% corporate tax rate.
+A private limited company registered with the Office of the Company Registrar (OCR), Nepal's company-registration authority, gives you limited liability but comes with more paperwork, annual audits, higher costs, and, for many normal companies, a 25% corporate tax rate that should be confirmed for your sector and fiscal year.
 It's a good choice if you have partners, employees, or plan to raise investment.
 Otherwise, most freelancers start as individuals and register a company later if needed.

 Once you have your documents, getting a PAN is usually quick and often takes 1–2 days.